THIS DATE IN HISTORY: March 20

 2001: Ray Bourque scores his final regular-season goal in the Colorado Avalanche's 4-1 win against the Sharks at Pepsi Center.
 Bourque retires as the NHL's record-holder for goals by a defenseman with 410, a mark he still holds.

-2004: Luc Robitaille of the Los Angeles Kings has a goal and an assist to give him 1,369 career points, tying Johnny Bucyk's NHL record for points by a left wing.
+2004: Luc Robitaille of the Los Angeles Kings has a goal and an assist to give him 1,369 career points, tying the NHL record for left wings held by Johnny Bucyk.
 However, the Kings lose 4-2 to the Detroit Red Wings at Staples Center.